Locality Implies Complex Numbers in Quantum Mechanics: Discussions and conclusions

 \section{Discussions and conclusions}

 Our result suggests that one can define a new mathematical map so that the quantum theory of real numbers satisfies the independent source hypothesis.
 However, this map is nonlocal in nature \cite{Hita,Hoffreumon2025}, which is somehow equivalent to the original Stueckelberg's rule for composite systems with tensor product.
 It is clear that the work of Renou et al. \cite{Renou2021} and the demonstration experiments \cite{Li2022,Chen2022,Wu2022} exclude standard Stueckelberg-type rules of real-number quantum theory, but not the other rules.
 Just as the Bell test excludes local hidden variable models, it cannot exclude non-local hidden variable models.
 Nevertheless, these real-number formulations inevitably introduce hidden nonlocal operations when describing tensor products.
 Although the assumption of independent sources is generally considered valid, the presence of nonlocal operations appears to contradict this assumption.
 This, in turn, demonstrates the necessity of complex numbers in quantum theory.
 Composite systems that involve no entangling interactions can indeed be adequately described by a real-number quantum theory.
 However, for composite systems (with independent sources) involving entangling operations, the introduction of complex numbers becomes essential.
 Otherwise, one may concede that a real-number quantum theory would require the incorporation of a hidden nonlocal map to provide an accurate description.
-In this sense, complex numbers are indispensable elements of quantum theory; otherwise, one may have to accept a nonlocal real-number quantum theory.
+In this sense, complex numbers are seen as indispensable elements of quantum theory.